-We had cash and cash equivalents of A\$28.5 million (US\$21.4 million) as of June 30, 2021.
-We estimate that the net proceeds from this offering will be US\$15.8, based on the initial public offering price of US\$12.35 per ADS, after deducting underwriting discounts and commissions and offering expenses payable by us.
-We believe that our existing cash and cash equivalents and the net proceeds from this offering will be sufficient to meet our anticipated cash and capital expenditure requirements through the fiscal year ending June 30, 2023.
-We have based these estimates on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
+We had cash and cash equivalents of A\$33.6 million (\$23.1 million) as of June 30, 2022.
 Our operating plans and other demands on our cash resources may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 The impact of the COVID-19 pandemic on the capital markets may affect the availability, amount and type of financing available to us in the future.
 Attempting to secure additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop our product candidates.

-Our future capital requirements will depend on many factors, including:
+Our future financing requirements will depend on many factors, including:

-- the type, number, scope, progress, expansions, results, costs and timing of our clinical trials and preclinical studies of our product candidates which we are pursuing or may choose to pursue in the future; - safety concerns related to the use of our product candidates; - adverse findings regarding the efficacy of our product candidates as additional information is acquired; - the costs and timing of manufacturing for our product candidates, including commercial manufacturing if any product candidate is approved; - the costs, timing and outcome of regulatory review of our product candidates; - the number of jurisdictions in which we plan to seek regulatory approvals; - the costs of obtaining, maintaining, enforcing and defending our patents and other intellectual property and proprietary rights; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a U.S. public company, including enhanced internal controls over financial reporting; - · the costs associated with hiring additional personnel and consultants as our clinical activities increase; - the timing and amount of the royalty or other payments we must make to the licensors and other third parties from whom we have in-licensed or acquired our product candidates; - the timing and amount of milestone or royalty payments we receive from out-licensees, such as Merck or Carina Biotech; - · the costs and timing of establishing or securing sales and marketing capabilities if any product candidate is approved; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; and - costs associated with any product candidates, products or technologies that we may in-license or acquire.
+- the type, number, scope, progress, expansions, results, costs and timing of our clinical trials (especially if and as we move into Phase 3 clinical trials) and preclinical studies of our product candidates which we are pursuing or may choose to pursue in the future; - safety concerns related to the use of our product candidates; - adverse findings regarding the efficacy of our product candidates as additional information is acquired; - the costs and timing of manufacturing for our product candidates, including commercial manufacturing if any product candidate is approved; - the costs, timing and outcome of regulatory review of our product candidates;

+- the number of jurisdictions in which we plan to seek regulatory approvals; - the costs of obtaining, maintaining, enforcing and defending our patents and other intellectual property and proprietary rights; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a U.S. public company, including enhanced internal controls over financial reporting; - the costs associated with hiring additional personnel and consultants as our clinical activities increase; - the timing and amount of the royalty or other payments we must make to our licensors and other third parties; - the timing and amount of milestone or royalty payments we receive from out-licensees, such as Merck & Co., Inc., Kenilworth NJ, USA ("Merck"), Australian Cooperative Research Centre for Cancer Therapeutics ("CTx") or Carina Biotech; - the costs and timing of establishing or securing sales and marketing capabilities if any product candidate is approved; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; and - costs associated with any product candidates, products or technologies that we may in-license or acquire.

-Conducting clinical trials and preclinical studies is a time consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
+Conducting clinical trials (especially if and as we move into Phase 3 clinical trials which are typically substantially more expensive and of longer duration) and preclinical studies is a time consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for many years, if at all.